-Pallets are shipped using a third party logistics provider.
-Expected number of days until delivery varies based on your location, but most pallets and multi-lots generally arrive within 4-7 business days.
-With all BULQ orders, you will receive an email confirmation with a tracking number to monitor the shipping status of your BULQ pallet.
+All BULQ pallets are shipped using a third-party logistics provider.
+Although total shipment time can vary based on location, most pallets arrive within 4-7 business days.
+As with all BULQ orders, you’ll receive an order confirmation email with a tracking number to help estimate your pallet’s arrival.

-Once the order is placed and fulfilled, the third party provider will ship your pallet to a local freight forwarding service that is used for local delivery.
-Your tracking information will reflect this under the status “Transfering to Delivery Terminal” and “Checked into Delivery Terminal.”
-It is at this point when you can expect to receive a call from the shipping facility to schedule your delivery.
+Once the order is placed and fulfilled, a third-party provider will ship your pallet to a local freight forwarding service for delivery.
+This will be reflected as “Transferring to Delivery Terminal” and “Checked into Delivery Terminal” statuses in your tracking information.
+Once this happens, the shipping facility will call your provided phone number to schedule delivery.

 Step 3: Receiving your Pallet

-Your order will arrive on a freight truck with liftgate service included.
-This means you do not need to have any special equipment to unload the pallet.
-However, remember that pallets are large and often quite heavy (pallets measure approximately 48”x40”x42”).
-You should have a space cleared out for wherever you plan to receive and unbox the merchandise.
-Many resellers use their unboxing as an opportunity to create a video and share their experience with the Youtube community.
+Your order will arrive on a freight truck that includes lift gate service.
+That means you won’t need any special equipment to unload the pallet.
+However, keep in mind that pallets are large (measure approximately 48”x40”x42”) and often heavy.
+Be sure to have plenty of space cleared out to receive and unbox the merchandise.